karan-kapoor90/namswan/_posts/January/2020-01-13-methi-thepla.md

 - 1/2 Teaspoon Dhaniya powder
 - 3/4th Teaspoon Salt or as required
 - 1 Tablespoon Oil
-- 4-5 Tablespoon Yougurt or water for kneading
+- 4-5 Tablespoon Yogurt or water for kneading
 - Oil for Roasting

 ## Method